MicrosoftDocs/power-platform/power-platform/well-architected/reliability/principles.md

 Requirements must cover user experience, data, workflows, and characteristics that are unique to the workload.
 The outcome of _the requirements process must clearly state the expectations_.
 The goals must be achievable and negotiated with the team, given a specified investment.
 They must be documented to drive technological choices, implementations, and operations.

-[Get more information about this principle](/azure/well-architected/reliability/principles#design-for-business-requirements) in Azure Well-Architected Framework.
+Learn about [designing for business requirements](/azure/well-architected/reliability/principles#design-for-business-requirements) in Azure Well-Architected Framework.

 ## Design for resilience